Focusing Medication Development to Prevent and Treat Opioid Use Disorder and Overdose

 The Research Need

-Three medications – methadone, buprenorphine, and naltrexone – are approved by the U.S. Food and Drug Administration for the treatment of opioid use disorder.
-In addition, lofexidine is approved to treat opioid withdrawal, but not for all populations.
-There are limitations to the use of these medications; they are underused; and they may not be as effective against more potent synthetic opioids that are driving record-high numbers of overdoses.
-More effective and flexible treatment options are needed to treat opioid use disorder, as are new therapeutic strategies for stimulants and drug combinations.
+Currently, only a few medications are approved by the U.S. Food and Drug Administration for the treatment of opioid use disorder and withdrawal.
+However, these treatments are under-used, and they may not be as effective against synthetic opioids and drug combinations (including stimulants) that are driving record-high numbers of overdoses.
+More effective and flexible treatment options are also needed to meet the needs of individuals with co-occurring mental health disorders that increase the risk for addiction and overdose.

 About the Program